ArnaldoTrujillo/castorflex-blog/source/_posts/2013-10-04-making-that-google-plus-profile-screen.markdown

 This would work.
 BUT.

-1. You don't support pre API14 (we don't care :p, but the G+ app does)
+1. You don't support pre API14 (we don't care, but the G+ app does)
-2. If you use a TranslateAnimation for pre ICS devices, you will have an overdraw issue (not sure about that).
+2. If you use a TranslateAnimation for pre ICS devices, you will have an overdraw issue.

 You just need to draw the visible part of the bitmap.
 Let's create a custom ImageView, define a `setParallaxTranslation` method and override the `draw` method: